-Supplier engagements intensified this year due to COVID-19 restrictions and supply chain disruptions.
+COVID-19 restrictions and supply chain disruptions.

-We proactively engaged with landlords in each of our territories in order to reach agreement on fair rentals both during and post the periods where we were not able to trade, while we worked with our merchandise suppliers to either cancel or delay merchandise orders in order to respond to the shift in customer demand and to prevent the build-up of inventory.
+We proactively engaged with landlords in each of our territories in order to reach agreement on fair rentals both during and post the periods where we were not able to trade, while we worked with our merchandise suppliers respond to the shift in customer demand and to prevent the build-up of inventory.